How Early Should I Start Thinking About College?

 Aside from academics, the high school years are when children should be exploring their interests.
 Participating in extracurricular activities helps with socialization and also helps create a base for possible areas of study or club participation in college.

 If your child has any interest in research, please encourage this.
 Students truly learn important skills working on research projects, completing research papers, and presenting their findings.
 If it is possible to participate in research competitions, that is even better.

 Additionally, if your child shows potential to play athletics in college, or pursue a path in the arts, there are numerous steps that need to be taken way in advance of submitting the college application.

 ***College, particularly at a 4 year institution, is not for everyone.
-Many children find greater success after high school graduation through military training, trade school, employment and/or attending a 2 year institution.
-This website does NOT minimize the accomplishments via such paths, but rather, chooses solely to focus upon the 4 year private and public institutions located within the United States.
+Many children find greater success after high school graduation through military training, trade school, or employment.
+This website does NOT minimize the accomplishments via such paths, but rather, chooses solely to focus upon the 2 or 4 year private and public institutions located within the United States.

 There are several types of interviews that may be involved in the application process.

 On-campus informational interview: In this type, the applicant typically meets with someone during an on-campus visit.
 This may be with an upperclass student, not necessarily with an admissions representative.
 While participation demonstrates the applicant's interest in the school, and notes on this interview will be submitted to the admissions department, this exists primarily for the applicant to ask questions.